Celebrate Working & Service Dogs this Labor Day

-Psychiatric service dogs assist people who are suffering from issues like depression, anxiety and most often post-traumatic stress disorder.
-The human handlers in this category can feel very concerned about their safety, and these service dogs can make them feel safer by doing things like entering the home before the human, and turning on the lights with a foot pedal.
+Psychiatric service dogs assist people suffering from depression, anxiety, and, most often, post-traumatic stress disorder.
+The human handlers in this category can feel very concerned about their safety, and these service dogs can make them feel safer by doing things like entering the home before the human and turning on the lights with a foot pedal.
 These dogs can also help those suffering from PTSD who feel overwhelmed in public places by creating a physical barrier between the handler and others, giving the handler more personal space.
 Many PTSD sufferers find that having a service dog to care for allows them to also take care of themselves.
 Getting out into the world and getting exercise with their dog can help improve the well-being of those suffering from PTSD.

 Autism Support Dogs